adriacabeza/adriacabeza.github.io/_posts/2024-07-12-caffeine-cache.markdown

   - algorithms
 ---

-The other day, while perusing a tech post, I stumbled upon [S3 FIFO](https://s3fifo.com), a method claiming to outperform LRU (Least Recently Used) in terms of cache miss ratio.
-Intriguingly, notable companies like RedPandas, Rising Wave, and Cloudflare have already implemented it in various capacities.
-This piqued my interest.
-At Datadog, we rely heavily on caches, so I knew I had to put S3 FIFO to the test, or at least, make sure I understood its core ideas.
+The other day, while wasting time reading reddit, I stumbled upon a blogpost mentioning [S3 FIFO](https://s3fifo.com), a method claiming to outperform LRU (Least Recently Used) in terms of cache miss ratio.
+Notable companies like RedPandas, Rising Wave, and Cloudflare have already implemented it in various capacities, so this piqued my interest.
+Caches are a pretty darn interesting and at Datadog, we rely heavily on them in several services, so I knew I had to put S3 FIFO to the test, or at least, make sure I understood its core ideas.

 However, diving into a new caching approach without a deep understanding of our current system seemed premature.
 In my team we extensively use [Caffeine](https://github.com/ben-manes/caffeine) and let's be sincere, I do not know it's internals and I have never actually checked if there were knobs and parameters to fine tune.
-This post chronicles my journey of delving into the intricacies of cache systems.
-I will explore Caffeine’s inner workings, dissect its code.
+This post is a summary of my notes trying to understand Caffeine’s inner workings, to dissect its code.

-Join me as we unravel the complexities of modern caching strategies, evaluate their performance, and seek to optimize our systems.
+Join me as we unravel some of the complexities of one of the most used cache systems in the world.
 Whether you're a seasoned engineer or just curious about advanced caching mechanisms, this exploration promises insights and practical takeaways.
 Let's dive in.

 # Introduction